ShizuVoice/qna-bot/README.md

 **Fun**
 - `rps` - Play rock, paper, scissors! - **Usage: `q!rps rock`**
 - `eightball` - Ask the eightball for question. - **Usage: `q!eightball Will I get a tasty food later?`**
 - `haachama` - Have some cooking tips from Akai Haato. (p.s.
-It's not a legit cooking tips)
+It's not a legit cooking tip)

 **Testpaper**
 - `tphelp` - Shows the testpaper help.